 - Take advantage of the delayed dormant timing, when bees are not active, for many insect pests.

 - Do not spray trees in bloom.

-- Contact the beekeeper or the county bee inspector to make him or her aware of the pesticide application, the type of pesticide, and the area of application.
+- Before making a pesticide application, notify the beekeeper or your county bee inspector of the application, the type of pesticide, and the area of application.

 - Blossom-thinning sprays have not been hazardous to bees in orchards.
 However, Sevin used as a fruit thinner 15 to 25 days past full boom of apples is highly hazardous if cover crop blooms become contaminated.

 - Learn about the beekeeper's problems with the poisoning of bees and enter into mutually advantageous agreements with him or her to best produce bee-pollinated crops.

 ++++ = Most Hazardous - Do not apply to blooming crops or weeds.

 +++ = Hazardous - Apply only during late evening.

 ++ = Moderately Hazardous - Apply only during late evening or early morning.